RenaKunisaki/bfres_importer/README.md

 - Importing models, with their skeletons and textures, from `.bfres` and `.sbfres` files (at least `Animal_Fox` works)
     - Includes cases where textures are in a separate `.Tex.sbfres` file in the same directory
     - Textures are embedded in the `.blend` file
+    - Each LOD (level of detail) model is imported as a separate object, which might look strange when all of them are visible.

 # What's broken:
 - Specular intensity is way too high